mvrkvincent/RecApp2.0/frontend-react/README.md

         import {App} from './components/App';

         document.addEventListener('DOMContentLoaded', () => {
+          // ReactDOM has a render() function built onto it that takes 2 arguments.
+A single JSX element from which all of our other JSX elements will extend, and a single HTML element, within which our single JSX element will be inserted.
           ReactDOM.render(<App />, document.getElementById('root'));
         });

     ~~~

 11. Finally, check your browser.
 You may need to kill your server and restart, but if all has gone to plan `Hello World` will be replaced by `Hello World (Now w/ 100% more React!)`

+Congratulations - You're a wizard `${firstName}` !
+Or at the wizard that is `create-react-app`.